karthitina/Smart-Light-Testing-/test–cases /boundary-tests.md

 Steps:
 1. Set brightness to the minimum level.
 2. Verify the light is at its dimmest.
-Expected Result: Light is at minimum brightness.
+Expected Result: Light is at minimum brightness